tvroley/AzureBlobStorageBeginnerTutorial/README.md

 using Microsoft.WindowsAzure.Storage.Blob;
 ```

-### Connect your code to your Azure account
+### Create a connection to your Azure storage account

-> **From now on, add the displayed code in this section in order to your Main method in Program.cs.**
+> **From now on, add the code samples in this section in order to your Main method in Program.cs.**

 * The following code logs in to your storage account.
 The Cloud Configuration Manager uses the connection string added to the configuration file earlier.